Faster Algorithmic Quantum and Classical Simulations by Corrected Product Formulas: Introduction

 \subsection{Relation to prior work}

-In Ref~\cite{suzuki1995hybrid}, Suzuki developed several ``hybrid" product formulas of the fourth order using an approach similar to the corrected product formulas we establish in this work but limited to the fourth-order case.
+In Ref.~\cite{suzuki1995hybrid}, Suzuki developed several ``hybrid" product formulas of the fourth order using an approach similar to the corrected product formulas we establish in this work but limited to the fourth-order case.
 In particular, Suzuki constructed fourth-order product formulas by adding extra terms to some customized second-order product formulas, where the extra terms consist of nested commutators in~$A$ and~$B$.
 Suzuki did not present a compilation for these extra terms using the exponential of Hamiltonian terms.
-Instead, the extra terms were simplified for a family of Hamiltonians comprised of a Laplacian operator and a potential operator that is a function of position.
+Instead, the extra terms were simplified for a family of Hamiltonians comprised of a Laplacian operator and a potential energy operator that is a function of position.

-Wisdom, Holman, and Tuman~\cite{WHT96} developed a modified version of a commonly used second-order product formula known as the leapfrog integrator, given in~\cref{eq:PF2}, by adding corrector terms to the beginning and end of the leapfrog integrator.
-When applied to perturbed systems with a Hamiltonian of the form $H=A+\alpha B$, their modified product formula improves the approximation error of the leapfrog integrator from $\mathcal{O}(\alpha t^3)$ to $\mathcal{O}(\alpha^2 t^3 + \alpha t^{k+1})$ for any integer $k$, although this improvement is not explicitly mentioned in Ref~\cite{WHT96}.
+Wisdom~\textit{et al.}~\cite{WHT96} developed a modified version of a commonly used second-order product formula known as the leapfrog integrator, given in~\cref{eq:PF2}, by adding corrector terms to the beginning and end of the leapfrog integrator.
+When applied to perturbed systems with a Hamiltonian of the form $H=A+\alpha B$, their modified product formula improves the approximation error of the leapfrog integrator from $\order{\alpha t^3}$ to $\order{\alpha^2 t^3 + \alpha t^{k+1}}$ for any integer $k$.
+However, this improvement is not explicitly mentioned in Ref.~\cite{WHT96}.
 For such perturbed systems, Laskar and Robutel~\cite{LR01} showed a family of product formulas \textit{exists} that achieve the same error improvement.
 They also constructed explicit product formulas for $k\le 10$ by solving a set of nonlinear algebraic equations that become increasingly more complicated as~$k$ increases.
 New families of product formulas similar to those of Laskar and Robutel have also been developed in Ref.~\cite{BCF+13}.
-These prior works on improved second-order product formula for perturbed systems have been used in classical computing, particularly in astrophysics for simulating planetary systems.
+These prior works on improved second-order product formula for perturbed systems have been used in classical computing, particularly in astrophysics to simulate planetary systems.
 See, e.g., Refs.~\cite{RT05,RTB19} and the references in the software package \texttt{REBOUND}~\cite{rebound} for simulating planetary systems.